-The competition is open to individuals, groups and organisations across the European Union and in countries participating in the European Horizon 2020 programme (see list).
-The application period ends on 4 March 2020, noon (CET).
+This annual competition is open to individuals, groups and organisations (as a legal entity) across the European Union and in countries participating in the Horizon Europe Programme.

-The competition is governed by the rules of contest below, these are specified in the FAQs.
+The competition is governed by the rules of contest below, specified in the FAQs.